 - pH: 3.6

-2015 started with heavy rain, although winter was generally dry and cold.
-Spring was drier than in previous years, with some occasional rain, which allowed for favourable development of the vines.
-The summer was hot and dry, the typical cool nights of the Vidígueira region arriving unseasonably late, which necessitated a meticulous selection process at harvest to ensure the fruit was picked at the desired ripeness.
+There was a lot of rain at the beginning of 2015, which replenished soil water reserves.
+Spring was drier than in previous years, with occasional rain, which allowed for favourable development of the vines.
+The summer was hot and dry, the typical cool nights of the Vidígueira region arriving unseasonably late, and this necessitated a meticulous selection process at harvest to ensure the fruit was picked at the optimum level of ripeness.

-After total destemming, the berries were hand selected before being soft crushed.
-Cold soaking then took place at 10ºC for three days before fermentation in stainless steel tanks at a controlled temperature of 28ºC for around nine days.
-After malolactic fermentation, the wines of each grape variety were transferred separately into French oak barrels of different ages and from different cooperages, where they matured for around 12 months.
-The final blend was decided after numerous tastings to ensure that only the best barrels were selected.
-After bottling the wine underwent a period of bottle ageing at a controlled temperature of 15ºC prior to release.
+Grapes from the best Syrah, Aragonês, Alicante Bouschet and Touriga Nacional plots at Herdade do Peso were selected and the varieties were vinified separately before the final assemblage took place.
+After total destemming, individual berries were hand selected before being gently crushed.
+Cold soaking then took place at 10ºC for three days before fermentation in stainless-steel tanks at a controlled temperature of 28ºC for around nine days.
+After malolactic fermentation, the wines were transferred to French oak casks (a combination of new and first use) where they matured for around 12 months.
+The final blend was decided after numerous tastings to ensure that only the best casks were selected.
+After bottling, the wine underwent six months bottle ageing at a controlled temperature of 15ºC prior to release.

 Sommelier Wine Awards 2019